-merely by agreeing to indemnify the seller from all obligations and liabilities arising out of postclosing claims or lawsuits for personal injury or property damage.
+liabilities arising out of post-closing claims or lawsuits for personal injury or property damage.
 Contrast that with Kessinger v.
-Grefco, Inc., in which the court held that an asset purchase agreement (in which the buyer assumed and agreed "to pay, perform and discharge all debts, obligations, contracts and liabilities") amounted to the assumption, by the buyer, of the seller's unforeseen product liability claims.
+Grefco, Inc.,7 in which the court held that an asset purchase agreement (in which the buyer assumed and agreed "to pay, perform and discharge all debts, obligations, contracts and liabilities") amounted to the assumption, by the buyer, of the seller's unforseen product liability claims.